SQL API

 In order to successfully connect to Lynk SQL API follow the following steps

-1. Create an via the Studio "my account" page and keep that token in a safe place.
+Create an authentication token via the Studio "my account" page and keep that token in a safe place.

 Query structure